 Where: The Roundhouse and Surrey City Hall

 One of the most important holidays on the Hindu calendar, Diwali is known as the festival of lights.
 The name ‘Diwali’ or ‘Divali’ comes from the word ‘deepavali’ which translates as : ‘row of lamps’.
 Diyas (small clay lamps) and candles are lit for the multi-day holiday as a symbolic gesture of the inner light that protects from spiritual darkness or the triumph of good over evil.
 Concerts, dance performances, rangoli displays, and henna art are just some of things seen at Vancouver’s Diwali Fest.
-There are multiple venues and events but the main celebrations happen at the Roundhouse Community Centre and Surrey City Hall on October 29th and November 5th.
+There are multiple venues and events but the main celebrations happen at the Roundhouse Community Centre and Surrey City Hall.

-Hosted by The Dusty Flowerpot Cabaret, Parade of the Lost Souls is a Halloween/ Day of the Dead fusion style parade with performing arts, fire dancing and a lot of impromptu costumed fun.
-The location of the parade is revealed at midnight on October 28th on the Dusty Flower Pot Website. **Spoiler alert** There will most likely be babies and pets dressed up in ridiculously adorable get-ups.
+Hosted by The Dusty Flowerpot Cabaret, Parade of the Lost Souls is a wildly creative Halloween/ Day of the Dead fusion-style festival with performing arts, fire dancing, and a lot of impromptu costumed fun.
+The location of the parade is revealed at midnight the night before on the Dusty Flower Pot Website. **Spoiler alert** There will most likely be babies and pets dressed up in ridiculously adorable get-ups.